Storm Highway by Dan Robinson

 October 28-29 Amarillo freezing rain

 This freezing rain event in western Oklahoma/northern Texas Panhandle looked interesting enough to take the first long-distance winter weather trip of the season.
 I left in the middle of the night and drove most of the way to Amarillo, with an "overnight" stop in Shamrock where I slept from noon until late evening.
 I awoke at 10pm and began observing the event in the Amarillo area through the night and into the morning.
-I encountered icy bridges after midnight in the northern and western parts of the metro area, capturing this footage on a bridge on I-40 just west of the city:
+I encountered icy bridges after midnight in the northern and western parts of the metro area, capturing footage on a bridge on I-40 just west of the city.
+This video is part of the latest compilation of icy road footage posted to my Youtube channel.

 By daybreak, most icing issues had either stopped or were mitigated by road treatment crews, so I began heading home before noon.
 I stopped in Oklahoma City for the night and made the rest of the drive home the next day.